oroinc/platform/src/Oro/Bundle/EntityExtendBundle/Resources/doc/associations.md

  - **enabled** - this attribute indicates whether the note can be added to a target entity.
  - **immutable** - this attribute can be used to prohibit changing the association state.
 This attribute can be used to prohibit disable already enabled association and vise versa.

 You can use both of these attributes for your own associations and they will automatically have the same behaviour.
-The implementation of **enabled** attribute you can find in [AssociationChoiceType](../../Form/Type/AssociationChoiceType.php) (please note that this form type have been configured to be used with this attribute).
-The implementation of the **immutable** attribute you can find in [AbstractConfigType](../../../EntityConfigBundle/Form/Type/AbstractConfigType.php).
+The implementation of **enabled** attribute can be found in [AssociationChoiceType](../../Form/Type/AssociationChoiceType.php) (please note that this form type has been configured to be used with this attribute).
+You can find the implementation of the **immutable** attribute in [AbstractConfigType](../../../EntityConfigBundle/Form/Type/AbstractConfigType.php).

-For example if you want to prohibit to create notes for some entity you just need to set **immutable** attribute to true for this entity (in the following code we use annotations, but the can be done using migrations):
+For example, if you want to prohibit to create notes for some entity, you just need to set the **immutable** attribute to true for this entity (in the following code we use annotations, but the can be done using migrations):

 ``` php
 namespace Acme\Bundle\AcmeBundle\Entity;